 Living Abroad and Voluntary National Insurance Contributions

 If you live abroad, you can continue paying UK Voluntary National Insurance contributions provided specific conditions are satisfied.
-These payments contribute towards your State Pension and secure particular state benefits and stipends, in case you move back to the UK.
+These payments contribute towards your State Pension and secure particular state benefits, in case you move back to the UK.

 Benefits of Paying UK National Insurance while Living Abroad

 If you continue paying UK National Insurance while living abroad, you may protect your entitlement to the following: